cs-open-project/projectsfound/apache/README.md

 介绍: Hudi (pronounced “Hoodie”) brings stream processing to big data, providing upserts, deletes and incremental data streams.

+### Hugegraph

+Description: A large-scale and easy-to-use graph database

+介绍: A large-scale and easy-to-use graph database

 ### Iceberg[数据湖]

 Description: Iceberg brings the reliability and simplicity of SQL tables to big data, while making it possible for engines like Spark, Trino, Flink, Presto, Hive and Impala to safely work with the same tables, at the same time.